jhemelae/jhemelae.github.io/_posts/2020-08-14-riemann-surfaces.md

 ## Ricci flow

 In 2003, Grigori Perelman proved the Poincaré Conjecture.
 Essential to his work was the so-called Ricci flow: a Riemannian metric $$g_{ij}(t)$$ on a fixed manifold varying in function of a time parameter $$t$$ such that a certain differential equation is satisfied.
-When awarded the Clay Millenium Prize, Perelman claimed that his contribution was not greater than that of Richard Hamilton, who introduced the Ricci flow.
+When awarded the Clay Millenium Prize, Perelman claimed that his contribution was no greater than that of Richard Hamilton, who introduced the Ricci flow.

 For compact Riemann surfaces, the Ricci flow is extremely well-behaved.
 If you choose an initial Riemannian metric, compatible with the complex structure, then throughout the Ricci flow the Riemannian metric $$g_{ij}(t)$$ is still compatible with the complex structure, i.e. conformally equivalent to the initial one.